byui-cse/itm300-course/source/module-08/project-lab.md

 Create a new lambda function named VehicleAnalytics.

+* From Scratch
+* Make sure you assign the LabRole as the role.

-Add this code to the index.mjs file:
+Add this code to the *index.mjs* file:

 ```
 export const handler = async (event) => {